Niceifenma/Cash-and-Carry-Online-Stores-Dashboard/README.md

 #### 6. Sales Analysis by Order Priority
 - Which order priority levels contributed the most and least to total sales between 2011 and 2014?

 ### Category II: Profit Analysis
 #### 1. Total Profit
 - What profit was earned from 2011 to 2014?
 - Evaluate the annual profit trends.
 - What are the peak profit and loss period trends?
+- What is the Year-over-Year (YoY) growth in profit?

 #### 2. Profit Analysis by Product
 - What are the top and least profit-generating products for each year from 2011 to 2014?